kafai-yip/kafai-yip.github.io/_pages/home.md

 ---

-I am a first-year PhD student in the Department of Linguistics at Yale University.
-I study Syntax, Semantics and their interface.
-Cats are my favorite.
+I'm a second-year PhD student in the Department of Linguistics at Yale University.
+I'm interested in the structure of language and cats.
 I’m a Hongkonger.

 {% capture notice-text %}